augustinasn/path-reducer/README.md

     poetry shell
     ```

-6. Now you can use the Path Reducer package in your local environment.
+6. Now you can use the path-reducer package in your local environment.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENCE) file for details.